Data estimates that around 4 million women aged between 45-55 years are part of the working population in the UK.

 Creating awareness and educating employees about the menopause helps to reduce the stigma and make individuals feel more at ease starting and having open conversations.

-Most employees feel relieved that the subject is being acknowledged.
+Most employees feel relieved that the subject is being acknowledged

 It all starts with conversations around:

-Once your organisation has worked through the above, you can start developing your menopause support plan, whether it is a single menopause awareness session, training up Menopause
+Once your organisation has worked through the above, you can start developing your menopause support plan, whether it is a single menopause awareness session, training up Menopause Champions for your organisation, drawing up a Menopause Policy or putting together a bespoke offering.

 Menopause is a point in time – a year and a day after your last period.